RESOStandards/web-api-commander/README.md

 which will show how to pass each required argument.

 ## Authentication
-When using the Commader from the terminal, bearer tokens are the currently-supported authentication mechanism.
+When using the RESO Commander from the terminal, bearer tokens are the currently-supported authentication mechanism.
 Please see subsequent sections for how to use bearer tokens to accomplish tasks other than fully-automated testing, [discussed elsewhere in this README](#automated-web-api-testing-beta).

-Client credentials (OAuth2) are supported in RESOScript files.
-Please contact josh@reso.org if you are wanting certification using this mechanism.
-See [generic.resoscript](https://github.com/RESOStandards/web-api-commander/blob/master/generic.resoscript) for a Platinum
-RESOScript template and [generic.gold.resoscript](https://github.com/RESOStandards/web-api-commander/blob/master/generic.gold.resoscript) for Gold on how to use client credentials parameters.
-Note that this has not been tested extensively and is in pre-alpha.

 ## Getting Metadata
 To get metadata, use the `--getMetadata` argument with the following